psxdev/ps4link/README.md

   5) execdecrypt ps4directorypath

-  Let you decrypt all elf,self,sprx,prx,dll,sdll,exe,sexe and eboot.bin files from PlayStation 4 system and save it in your PC/Mac with the same name ps4 directory.
+  Let you decrypt all elf,self,prx,sprx,sdll,sexe and eboot.bin files from PlayStation 4 system and save it in your PC/Mac with the same name ps4 directory.
 You need first create in pc/mac where are you running ps4sh mkdir -p ps4/yourps4path

   For example for /system/sys decrypt
   ```